How Much To Renew Driving Licence: Renewal Cost And Fees UK

 - Be a UK resident

-- Meet eyesight standards
+- Meet the minimum eyesight standard

-- Provide UK passport or birth certificate
+- Provide a UK passport or birth certificate for identity verification

 Frequently Asked Questions About How Much To Renew Driving Licence